wultra/react-native-powerauth-mobile-sdk/docs/Token-Based-Authentication.md

 auth.usePossession = true;

 try {
-    const token = await PowerAuthTokenStore.requestAccessToken("MyToken", auth);
+    const token = await powerAuth.tokenStore.requestAccessToken("MyToken", auth);
     // now you can generate header
 } catch (e) {
     // handle error
 }
 ```

 The token can be locally cached on the device.
-You can test this situation by calling `await PowerAuthTokenStore.hasLocalToken("MyToken")`.
+You can test this situation by calling `await powerAuth.tokenStore.hasLocalToken("MyToken")`.

 ## Generating Authorization Header